pivotal/docs-tap/scst-store/overview.md

 The Insight CLI is the recommended means to query the database.

 > **Note:** The Insight CLI is in beta and is separate from the Tanzu CLI.
-It still works with the final 1.0.0 version of Supply Chain Security Tools - Store.
+The Insight CLI works with Supply Chain Security Tools - Store v1.0.0.

 * [CLI installation](cli_installation.md)
 * [CLI configuration](cli_configuration.md)